What students say

 Researchers of the Vienna Doctoral Programme on Water Resource Systems develop an international perspective and aim to become players in the international science arena.
 The international dimension is fostered through:

-• An international group (students currently come from 15 different countries)
+• An international group

 • Research with the aim of publication in peer-reviewed, international journals